 Friends!
 It’s officially summer in the northern hemisphere! 🎉

 Well, sort of.
-The official first day of summer isn’t until June 20, but in my eyes, the start of June always signifies the beginning of copious amounts of summer produce, bottomless tropical cocktails, and long sunny days.
+The official first day of summer falls between June 20-22 every year, but in my eyes, the start of June always signifies the beginning of copious amounts of summer produce, bottomless tropical cocktails, and long sunny days.

 Does it get any better?!

 But you know what a new month means: new trends in the food blogosphere!
 Here’s what is happening in June:

 I’m not sure about you, but I am very much looking forward to summer holidays.
 For some reason, life just feels better in the summer.

 As readers will be looking for holiday recipes and entertaining ideas this month, we’ve rounded-up a few important dates to keep in mind.
 As a reminder, the FBP Team is based in the U.S., so this list mostly reflects the holiday calendar in the U.S. We always recommend that you check the holidays in your region to best serve your readers.